AI FOR ARCHITECTS

 - AI for parametric design

-- Developing & manipulating parametric models & tools
+- Develop and manipulate parametric models and tools

 Learn how to spot ethical red flags in AI-driven design, set ground rules for responsible use, and keep your projects creative, but also compliant.
 Great architecture shouldn’t come with a disclaimer.